Siding Cost Estimator calculates installation prices for vinyl, wood, or James Hardie siding, (labor and materials).

 In this post:

 Estimating how much siding you need

 Siding prices per square foot

 Choose the right siding based on your location

-To calculate the cost of siding, enter your house ground measurements, number of levels, home type, number of doors & windows, old siding removal, house insulation type, and New Siding Material.
+How to calculate siding costsTo get an accurate price estimate, enter your ground measurements, number of levels, home type, number of doors & windows, old siding removal, house insulation type, and new siding material.

-To get an accurate price quote for your siding project, it is important that you take your time measuring the house and entering correct information into the calculator.
+For best results, take your time to measure the house properly.
 Go from corner to corner with a tape measure, and get the Length and Width of your house.
 If you get sizes like 26' 7", it is best to round it up to 27', otherwise the quote will be less than what contractor will give you.

 Roof Slope: When measuring / estimating roof slope, you can either use your judgement or use a 2' level + tape measure to get accurate reading.
 Go into your attic, position the level horizontally, one end against the rafter.
 Then measure the distance from the opposite end of the level, up to the rafter.
 Divide this distance by 2.
 This will be your slope.

 Example: If your distance is 14", the slope is 7 over 12 or just 7.
 Follow the provided diagram.

 Roof Types: If you have a FLAT or HIP roof, select "FLAT" option for Roof Slope.
 In either case, your house does not have gables, so now siding will be installed above roof base.